freeman-lab/spark-janelia/README.md

 ```
 export PATH=/usr/local/python-2.7.6/bin/:$PATH
 ```
-If you want to follow the next steps in the same session, source your profile by typing `source ~/.bash_profile`.
+If you want to continue in the same session, source your profile with `source ~/.bash_profile`.

 #### Starting a Spark cluster
 While logged in to one of Janelia cluster's login nodes, submit a request to run a group of nodes as a Spark cluster using: